BathingTime/uoft-vac-discord-bots/README.md

 Last edited: Jul 6, 25

 ---
-### Administrative
+### Important
 This Github repository should be kept <mark>private</mark>:
-> Certain files contain sensitive data (<u>bot private tokens</u>).\
+> Certain files contain sensitive data (private bot tokens).\
-If someone outside the team had access to this data, they could potentially take control of the bots, thereby causing damage to them and/or the Discord server(s).
+Unauthorised access to this data could allow someone to take control of the bots, thereby causing damage to them and/or the Discord server(s).

 ---
 ### Implementation
-The bots are programmed in Python using the Python discord package.
+Currently, the bots are programmed in **Python** using the Python discord package.

 I've also included a a rough [template](Bot-Template.py) file that I wrote for starting to program new Discord bots in case the club ever wants more.